Hghrv/GDPR-Obfuscator/README.md

     (Note the required version of terraform 1.13.3-1 installed using 'apt' installer instead of 'pip'.)

-    All steps are detailed in the next section 'Installation and Configuration'.
-Please read all instructions carefully.
+Important notice:

-    Also ensure that AWS_CLI is installed and AWS credentials are configured with the provided credentials in order to ensure that all 30 tests are passing, otherwise there will be 21 passing and 9 failing.
+    Make sure that AWS_CLI is installed and AWS credentials are configured with the provided credentials, prior to running pytest, in order to ensure that all 30 tests are passing, otherwise there would be 21 tests passing and 9 failing.
 This is because those 9 tests are testing the lambda_handler.py on the actual AWS IAM account, so they are not using mock-S3 buckets like the tests for composite units.

   Usage and Examples:

     This general-purpose tool to process data being ingested to AWS and intercept personally identifiable information (PII).
 A Json event for this purpose requires a file key (here the input key s3://gdpr-data-storage/new_data/test_file.csv) and PII fields to obfuscate (here the name and email address) in order to trigger the Lambda handler.